Two people review a design for a mobile application.

 Application Focus Areas

-Pick an application focus area or work with an adviser to create your own so you can develop and apply more specialized knowledge in a specific field.
+Pick an application focus area or work with an adviser to create your own to gain context for where you will do your work.

 Earn a B.S. and M.S. at the Same Time